Actress Katherine Heigl sues Duane Reade for unauthorized photo use

-NEW YORK (Reuters) - Actress Katherine Heigl has filed a $6 million civil lawsuit against New York pharmacy Duane Reade for using her name and an unauthorized paparazzi photograph of her in its commercial advertising.
+NEW YORK, April 9 (Reuters) - Actress Katherine Heigl has filed a $6 million civil lawsuit against New York pharmacy Duane Reade for using her name and an unauthorized paparazzi photograph of her in its commercial advertising.

 Heigl, the star of the films “The Ugly Truth” and “Life as We Know It” and a best supporting actress Emmy winner for “Grey’s Anatomy,” filed the lawsuit on Wednesday in New York federal court.